The Origins of the Lab

 Les Arcs – Sisley “Femmes de cinema” prize

-Since 2013, Les Arcs – Sisley “Femmes de cinema” prize has been awarded during the festival.
+Since 2013, the Les Arcs – Sisley “Women of Cinema” prize is awarded in Les Arcs.

 Femme de cinéma 2013